 • Overall prediction accuracy

 In this work, the training data set for the modelling of respiratory toxicity consists of a total of 1,867 observations with 9 variables, which are divided into 1,029 toxicants and 838 non-toxicants.
 Table 2 gives an overview of the samples employed in the experimental procedures, both for training and testing.
 Following the detailed methodological considerations for variable selection presented in our previous paper, we perform internal validation modelling experiments using a 10-fold cross-validation computed on the training dataset to evaluate model performance [10].
 An independent test set (467 molecular observations) is used to evaluate the reliability and predictive power of the proposed binary classification model in order to evaluate the overall ability of the classifier to discriminate toxic from non-toxic compounds.
 After solving the curse of dimensionality problem with data mining techniques using variable clustering with the ClustOfVar algorithm, the random forest (RF) algorithm approach was used to construct a binary classification model of drug/chemical-induced respiratory toxicity.
 In regard of all metrics delineated in equations 1 to 6, the performance of RF was given.
 The overall accuracy (Q%), the precision (Pr%), the specificity (Sp%), the recall (Re%), F-score (F%) and MCC were 78.20% (±1.72), 79.86% (±2.78), 74.68%(±5.15), 81.05%(±3.69), 80.36%(±1.61) and 0.56 (±0.03) respectively in regard of internal cross-validation scheme.
 In the external validation scheme, the statistical results were 76.66%, 79.08%, 69,58%, 81,69%, 80.36% and 0.52, respectively.
 Thus, we can see that our RF model correctly predicted 223 of the 273 toxic substances in the test dataset.
 In addition, our model correctly identified 135 of the 194 non-toxic compounds.
 Confusion matrix (CM), a table that summarises the performance of a classification model by comparing the predicted labels with the true labels, is presented in Table 3.
 These results suggest that our RF model is reliable and can be used in the early stages of drug development for predicting potential respiratory toxic compounds.
 A useful visualisation method has been implemented to facilitate further analysis of our obtained RF model.
 Figure 2 shows the ROC curve of the external test set of our machine learning model.
-As Figure 2 shows, the performance of our model significantly surpasses that of the random model represented by the main diagonal of the x- and y-axes coordinate system, the equation of whih is fx=x In a binary classification model, the area under the curve (AUC) measures how well the model separates the positive class from the negative class, independently of the decision threshold [13].
+As Figure 2 shows, the performance of our model significantly surpasses that of the random model represented by the main diagonal of the x- and y-axes coordinate system, the equation of which is fx=x In a binary classification model, the area under the curve (AUC) measures how well the model separates the positive class from the negative class, independently of the decision threshold [13].
 When the decision threshold is set to 0.5, the class predicted is toxic if the predicted probability is greater than 0.5 and non-toxic if the predicted probability is less than 0.5.
 This decision threshold assumes a balanced prior, meaning that both classes are equally important and equally likely.
 Thus, the ROC curve is generated by changing the threshold on the confidence score, with each threshold generating only one point on the curve, from which the AUC is obtained [13].
 In this study, the RF model reached an AUC score of 0.83, demonstrating its ability to effectively discriminate between positive and negative classes independently of the decision threshold.

 Table 2: The training and test set data composition.